foliojs/pdfkit/docs/accessibility.md

 Some other simpler tasks are also required.

-This checklist covers everything that is required to create a conformant Tagged PDF:
+This checklist covers everything that is required to create a conformant PDF/UA (PDF for Universal Accessibility) document (which is an extension of Tagged PDF):

  * Pass the option `pdfVersion: '1.5'` (or a higher version) when creating your `PDFDocument` (depending on the features you use, you may only need 1.4; refer to the PDF reference for details).
  * Pass the option `tagged: true` when creating your `PDFDocument` (technically, this sets the `Marked` property in the `Markings` dictionary to `true` in the PDF).
+ * Provide a `Title` in the `info` option, and pass `displayTitle: true` when creating your `PDFDocument`.
  * Specify natural language in the document options and/or logical structure and/or non-structure marked `Span` content.
  * Add logical structure with all significant content included.